Infostrux-Solutions/python-jinja-template-renderer/README.md

 The command-line entry point script is  ```main.py```.
 You can find the input arguments by passing in the ```--help``` or `-h` argument, as such:

 ```
-python main.py --help
+ main.py --help
-python main.py -h
+ main.py -h
 ```

 You can define arguments either as command-line arguments, set as environment variables, or in a configuration file.
 See the following section **"Passing Arguments"** for more information on how to pass the arguments.

-> **NOTE**: You can always use normal Jinja functions in addition to the Python functions you have passed.
+> **NOTE**: You can always use normal Jinja functions in addition to the  functions you have passed.

 During execution, the script will read all arguments provided and do the following: